-In order to ensure that the mitigation measures developed for the significant impacts of the proposed project are implemented and maintained throughout the project duration, an Environmental and Social Management Plan (ESMP) has been developed.
-The ESMP outlines management strategies for managing all associated and potential impacts that could affect the environment and living conditions of people in the area.
+In order to ensure that the mitigation measures developed for the significant impacts of the proposed project are implemented and maintained throughout the project duration, an Environmental Management Plan (EMP) has been developed.
+The EMP outlines management strategies for managing all associated and potential impacts that could affect the environment and living conditions of people in the area.
 These mitigation measures and plans include:

-- Arrange for appropriate compensation for loss of biodiversity (Land unused by the locals as well as the Forest Department covering 8.8 acres). - Plan for the sub-station site layout and for cutting and filling of earth in a manner that local drainages are not disturbed ; - Adopt appropriate engineering and associated mitigation measures and plans to minimise adverse impacts to local communities during construction activities. - Adopt appropriate EHS safeguards and good practices to be adopted by construction contractors to ensure that occupational health and safety risks of labours are maintained at acceptable levels.
-The labour force should also undergo compulsory training on work related health and safety measures.
+- Plan for the sub-station site layout and for cutting and filling of earth in a manner that local drainages are not disturbed and ensure that the adjoining pond remains undisturbed from the waste dumping, sewage flow and flow of polluted run-off.
+The open well should also be protected from waste dumping; - Adopt appropriate engineering and associated mitigation measures and plans to minimise adverse impacts to local communities during construction activities.

-- Ensure local suppliers and contractors implement local employment and procurement policies to the benefit neighboring communities of Bido, Barnata, Simashol, Joram villages.
+- Adopt appropriate EHS safeguards and good practices to be adopted by construction contractors to ensure that occupational health and safety risks of labours are maintained at acceptable levels.
+The labour force should also undergo compulsory training on work related health and safety measures. - Ensure local suppliers and contractors implement local employment and procurement policies to the benefit neighboring communities of Kurahariya villages.

 In order to ensure that the ESMP is implemented during construction phase, specific conditions of contract for Site Contractors to be engaged have been laid down which would be made part of the Bidding document.
-An ESMP monitoring plan would also be implemented to enable JUSNL to ensure that the planned mitigation measures are being implemented and adverse impacts are kept to the minimum possible level.
+An ESMP monitoring plan would also be implemented to enable JSUNL to ensure that the planned mitigation measures are being implemented and adverse impacts are kept to the minimum possible level.
+In addition, a fit-to-purpose grievance redressal mechanism will be implemented through which communities and affected people can voice their concerns related to the project to JSUNL

-For the implementation of the JPSIP Project JUSNL has developed a Project Implementation Unit (JPSIP PIU) headed by the Chief Engineer (Transmission, World Bank Funded Projects).
+For the implementation of the JPSIP Project, JUSNL has developed a Project Implementation Unit (JPSIP PIU) headed by the Chief Engineer (Transmission, World Bank Funded Projects).
 The JPSIP PIU would also be responsible for driving the implementation of the E&S safeguards in JPSIP.
-At the field level, the Chief Engineer cum GM of the Jamshedpur Zone of JUSNL would be responsible for implementing the technical aspects of the JPSIP with respect to the Chakulia GSS and would be responsible for overseeing the implementation of the ESMP and the E&S safeguards adopted by the contractor.
+At the field level, the Chief Engineer cum GM of the Dumka Zone, Dumka Circle of JUSNL would be responsible for implementing the technical aspects of the JPSIP with respect to the Hansdiha CSS and would be responsible for overseeing the implementation of the ESMP and the E&S safeguards adopted by the contractor.
 In addition, it is recommended that the Contractor implementing the subprojects would induct Environment and Social personnel to supervise implementation of the E&S safeguards on the ground.

 Through the process of consultation and disclosures, JPSIP would ensure that the project information is communicated to the stakeholders and the feedback from the community is integrated into the execution phases of the project.
 A Consultation Framework has been prepared to ensure involvement of stakeholders' at each stage of project planning and implementation.
-In addition, a three-tier Grievance Mechanism has been proposed for handling any grievances of community related to the project i.e. Tier 1 -Circle level, Tier 2 -Zone level, Tier 3- Grievance Redresses Cell located centrally at the JPSIP PIU in Ranchi.
+In addition, a three-tier Grievance Mechanism has been proposed for handling any grievances of community related to the project i.e. Tier 1 -Circle level, Tier 2 -Zone level, Tier 3- Grievance Redresses Cell located centrally at the JPSIP PIU.